What Is MIG Welding Gas? Shielding Gas Basics

 Oxygen, nitrogen, and hydrogen added in small amounts provide useful characteristics for specific applications

-MIG welding gases include both inert—gases that don’t combine (react) with any known substance—such as argon and helium, and active (reactive, oxidizing) gases.
+MIG shielding gases include both inert—gases that don’t combine (react) with any known substance—such as argon and helium, and active (reactive, oxidizing) gases.

 Some metals like aluminum, copper, and other non-ferrous types weld better with inert gases that don’t create a chemical reaction or oxidation in the weld.